southrivertech/titansftp.pub/cloud-marketplace/linux-x64/tnent/gettingstarted.md

 ## Notes

-- `HTTP/S and FTP/S Services` – The server has been tested against both the DigiCert.com and SslLabs.com TLS security vulnerability scanner and passed.
+- `HTTP/S and FTP/S Services` – The optional end user web UI server has been tested against both the DigiCert.com and SslLabs.com TLS security vulnerability scanner and passed.
 This Windows Server image has been hardened with 3DES, SHA1, TLS 1.0 and other weak ciphers being disabled.
 - `FTP/S Services` - The default security mode for the data connection is PROT P. This means that if your FTP/S client does not specify PROT P or PROT C before opening a data connection, PROT P is assumed and the server will expect the client to perform a secure handshake during the transfer
 - The test server has a test host key.
 Don't use these once you open up the server to public access as they are not meant for general use.
 - The Firewall has been pre-configured to allow inbound traffic on port 2200, 990, 443, and FTP Passive range 50000-50100.
 This will allow external programs the ability to connect to the Titan server's Default Server instance on port 2200 and via FTP and Web interface.